mangoweb-sylius/SyliusExtendedChannelsPlugin/README.md

 * Download current exchange rates
 * Update product prices using downloaded or custom exchange rates
 * Set channel timezone
+* Set channel phone
 * Send copy of order mail to custom email address per channel
 * When SMTP is unavailable, it prevents error 500 on order submit but logs the error and submits the order
-* Cancel unpaid orders for certain shipping method
+* Cancel unpaid orders for certain payment method
 * Resend order confirmation email

 <p align="center">